Alecazam95/React-Gears-and-Grains/README.md

 I thought creating a website for this imaginary bakery would be a great way to practice creating store-front pages.
 I wanted to create a clean and simplistic single-page application that was easy to navigate.
 (Find original wireframe here: https://www.figma.com/file/bdOGTHhhrzrKuAyNr2zBBT/Gears-and-Grains?node-id=0%3A1)

 My choice of colors (or lack of) was to push the users' focus to the photos throughout the components and avoid overloading the page with too much to take in.
-I also chose to largely use white as it is associated with cleanliness.
+I also chose to largely use white as it is associated with cleanliness (important for a place that makes and sells food).

 ## Challenges